Mc-Zen/tidy/src/testing.typ

 ///  at least one test did not succeed.
 ///
 /// This function is made available in all docstrings under the name 'test'.
-///
-/// - ..tests (any): Tests to run in form of raw objects.
-/// - scope (dictionary): Additional definitions to make available for the
-///          evaluated test code.
-/// - inherited-scope (dictionary): Definitions that are made available to the
-///          entire parsed module including the test functions.
-This parameter
-///          is only used internally.
-/// - source-location (dictionary): Information about the location of the test
-///          source code.
-Should contain values for the keys `module` and
-///          `line`.
-This parameter is only used internally.
-/// - enable (boolean): When set to `false`, the tests are ignored.
 #let test(

+  /// Tests to run in form of raw objects.
+  /// -> any
   ..tests,

+  /// Additional definitions to make available for the evaluated test code.
+  /// -> dictionary
   scope: (:),

+  /// Definitions that are made available to the entire parsed module including
+  /// the test functions.
+This parameter is only used internally.
+  /// -> dictionary
   inherited-scope: (:),

+  /// Information about the location of the test source code.
+Should contain
+  /// values for the keys `module` and `line`.
+This parameter is only used internally.
+  /// -> dictionary
   source-location: none,

+  /// When set to `false`, the tests are ignored.
+  /// -> boolean
   enable: true

 ) = {
   if not enable { return }
   let source-info = get-source-info-str(source-location)